This is the first article of the blog post I am writing from my new life.

 Pay special attention to the challenge of the energy and time that moving costs.
 Give yourself time to adapt, and plan for that.
 The first month of any new job is exhausting.
 But if, on top of that, you are changing countries… The exhaustion is at another level!
 When I started to work in Wageningen after almost 1-year in-between contracts, I was so tired, I thought I could never work again.
 3 months later, I was back to my normal rhythm.

-This will be the moment to practice some of the tips from my Mindful Productivity framework you may have heard of: 1) Rest is productive (and so is having fun!); 2) Do less (and focus on a few priorities daily and weekly); 3) Protect your golden hours with teeth! (so you can focus and write).
+This will be the moment to practice some of the tips from The Thriving Scientist you may have heard of: 1) Rest is productive (and so is having fun!); 2) Do less (and focus on a few priorities daily and weekly); 3) Protect your golden hours with teeth! (so you can focus and write).
 This free printable weekly planner can help you put those things into practice!

 This post is inspired by one of the chats we had inside Sustain, the writing membership of “I focus and write” and the support aspect inside our program The Thriving Scientist.
 Most of my students are foreigners in the country where they work or have moved to a new city.
 And the conversation started on how to make friends as an adult.
 Relationships are the key to living a happy life.
 So, wherever you’re living, be sure to build new relationships.
 Then, I realized that indeed, making friends is one of the greatest challenges of moving abroad, but not the only one!
 If you’re now in that situation, I hope you find this article helpful, and please share it with those that may need to read this.